|

 created, was among the Thicket's earliest advocates.
 In a 1997 lecture

-of North Texas, described Jacksonšs early role.
+North Texas, described Jackson's early role.

 An undated document from Southwestern Lumber Company of New Jersey

-and Kirby Lumber Company of Houston said Jackson's Big Thicket lease
+and Kirby Lumber Company of Houston

-consisted of 15 tracts of land totaling more than 6,000 acres in Hardin
+totaling more than 6,000 acres in Hardin and Polk counties.

-While Jackson's lease formed the basis of a hunting club, it was primarily
+While Jackson's lease formed the basis of a hunting club, it was

-of the East Texas Big Thicket Association.
+the president of the East Texas Big Thicket Association.

 By the end of 1936, Jackson and his friends had both an organization